The episode in which Justine Bateman appears is called "Family Ties".

-In the episode "In God We Trust", Lucille Two says the line "There's places to go!
+In "In God We Trust", Lucille Two says the line "There's places to go!
 People to see!" before falling down due to her vertigo and old age.
 This is a reference to when she starred in a production of "Forbidden Broadway".
-Costar Ann-Margaret sings a spoof of the song "Bye Bye Birdie" called "Bye Bye Thirty", which is about aging.
+Costar Ann-Margret sings a spoof of the song "Bye Bye Birdie" called "Bye Bye Thirty", which is about aging.

 There are actually several brilliant references to Liza Minelli's musical and stage career in scenes involving Lucille Two.

-In the episode "Queen For A Day", Liza's Lucille Two character goes into Tobias's nightclub and hears him singing "New York, New York".
+In the episode "Queen for a Day", Liza's Lucille Two character goes into Tobias' nightclub and hears him singing "New York, New York".
 She exasperatedly says, "Everybody thinks he's Frank Sinatra."
 This is a reference to how Liza actually recorded the song two years before Frank Sinatra.

 A Season 4 flashback features Mort getting into trouble while the riff from Curb Your Enthusiasm plays, in a nod to Jeff Garlin's longtime role on that show.

 A convoluted Actor Allusion occurs during season 4, as various characters are seen eating a weird and disgusting mixture made of Parmesan cheese and mustard.
 Martin Mull, who plays Gene Parmesan in the show, also played Colonel Mustard in Clue.